 College of Science and Mathematics

 Affiliation to CIOCS: The College of Science and Mathematics administratively co-hosts the Collaborative Institute for Oceans, Climate and Security.
-Additionally, Dean Andrew Grosovsky serves as a Co-Chair to the Steering Committee, and Department of Environmental Earth and Ocean Sciences Director Robyn Hannigan serves as an Executive Committee member.
-Scientists from the College of Science and Math provide the majority of the scientific knowledge for Collaborative Institute projects.
+Additionally, Dean Andrew Grosovsky serves as a member of the steering committee, and Robyn Hannigan, director of the School for the Environment, serves as an executive committee member.
+Scientists from the College of Science and Mathematics provide the majority of the scientific knowledge for Collaborative Institute projects.

 Representatives to CIOCS:

 - Robyn Hannigan, Director, School for the Environment